The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Results

 The near-infrared \textit{K}-band is a powerful spectral regime to study the atmospheric carbon chemistry of substellar companions \citep[e.g.,][]{kirkpatrick2005}.
-At the spectral resolution of GRAVITY, CO absorption bands can be seen at $\sim2.3~\micron$ for the hotter L dwarfs.
-For the cooler T dwarfs, the CO $\leftrightarrow$ CH${}_4$ chemical equilibrium shifts toward methane and a broad absorption trough longward of $\sim2.2~\micron$ appears in the GRAVITY spectra removing almost the entire flux at these wavelengths.
-Surface gravity-dependent effects, for example vertical mixing, are expected to change the effective temperature at which substellar companions transition from CO-rich to CH${}_4$-rich photospheres and from red to blue near-infrared colors \citep[e.g.,][]{zahnle2014}.
-To investigate this transition for our sample of 39 substellar companions, we computed synthetic SPHERE \textit{K}1- and \textit{K}2-band magnitudes \red{\citep{dohlen2008}} from the GRAVITY \textit{K}-band spectra for each object; we display them in a color-magnitude diagram in Fig.~\ref{fig:color_magnitude}.
-It can be seen that most objects lie along the AMES evolutionary track for dusty atmospheres.
+At the spectral resolution of GRAVITY, CO absorption bands can be seen at $\sim2.3~\micron$ for the hotter L-dwarfs.
+For the cooler T-dwarfs, the CO $\leftrightarrow$ CH${}_4$ chemical equilibrium shifts towards methane and a broad absorption trough longward of $\sim2.2~\micron$ appears in the GRAVITY spectra removing almost the entire flux at these wavelengths.
+Surface gravity-dependent effects like vertical mixing are expected to change the effective temperature at which substellar companions transition from CO-rich to CH${}_4$-rich photospheres and from red to blue near-infrared colors \citep[e.g.,][]{zahnle2014}.
+To investigate this transition for our sample of 39 substellar companions, we computed synthetic SPHERE \textit{K}1- and \textit{K}2-band magnitudes \red{\citep{dohlen2008}} from the GRAVITY \textit{K}-band spectra for each object and displayed them in a color-magnitude diagram (Figure~\ref{fig:color_magnitude}).
+It can be seen that most objects sit along the AMES evolutionary track for dusty atmospheres.
 Only a handful of companions appear to have clear atmospheres (HD~4113~c, 51~Eri~b, and HD~13724~b).
-In addition, AF~Lep~b seems to be located somewhere along the substellar L-T transition where the atmospheres are changing from cloudy to clear. \red{The color-magnitude diagram also shows that for massive objects, such as HD~13724 \citep[dynamical mass of $\sim36$--$50~\text{M}_\text{Jup}$,][]{rickman2019,rickman2020,brandt2021} and the field dwarfs from the SpeX Prism Libraries, the substellar L-T transition from cloudy to clear atmospheres occurs earlier (i.e., at brighter absolute magnitude, and thus higher effective temperature) than for less massive objects such as HR~8799~b \citep[$5.8\pm0.4~\text{M}_\text{Jup}$,][]{zurlo2022} and AF~Lep~b \citep[$\sim2$--$7~\text{M}_\text{Jup}$,][]{derosa2023,franson2023,mesa2023}.} This observed behavior can provide clues about the nature of the physical processes underlying the substellar L-T transition which are thought to be dependent on the surface gravity and potentially also the metallicity of the object \citep[e.g.,][]{burrows2006}.
+In addition, AF~Lep~b seems to be located somewhere along the substellar L-T transition where the atmospheres are changing from cloudy to clear. \red{The color-magnitude diagram also shows that for massive objects such as HD~13724 \citep[dynamical mass of $\sim36$--$50~\text{M}_\text{Jup}$,][]{rickman2019,rickman2020,brandt2021} and the field dwarfs from the SpeX Prism Libraries the substellar L-T transition from cloudy to clear atmospheres occurs earlier (i.e., at brighter absolute magnitude and thus higher effective temperature) than for less massive objects such as HR~8799~b \citep[$5.8\pm0.4~\text{M}_\text{Jup}$,][]{zurlo2022} and AF~Lep~b \citep[$\sim2$--$7~\text{M}_\text{Jup}$,][]{derosa2023,franson2023,mesa2023}.} This observed behavior can provide clues about the nature of the physical processes underlying the substellar L-T transition which are thought to be dependent on the surface gravity and potentially also the metallicity of the object \citep[e.g.,][]{burrows2006}.